worldline/easydoc/docs/index.md

-# Welcome to Teck-mark !
+# Welcome to Easydoc !

 ## What's the deal ?

-Teck-mark is a tiny web server that publish your documentation written in [markdown](http://daringfireball.net/projects/markdown/ "markdown official website").
+Easydoc is a tiny web server that publish your documentation written in [markdown](http://daringfireball.net/projects/markdown/ "markdown official website").